kalviumcommunity/S86_cricket_commentary_box/README.md

 });
 ```

+**Tasks Completed**:
+- Created a local Git branch and initialized an Express.js project.
+- Configured MongoDB connection with environment variables.
+- Created and set up `server.js` to handle basic routes.
+- Implemented CRUD operations for managing cricket match data.
+- Developed a `routes.js` file for API endpoints.
+- Created a `models` folder and added MongoDB schema for matches.
+- Used Bruno API client to test CRUD operations.
+- Pushed all changes to GitHub and ensured `.gitignore` includes `node_modules`.
+- Deployed the project using Render.com.

 **Future Enhancements**:
 - Integrate with a cricket API for real-time match data.
 - Implement user authentication for personalized commentaries.
 - Add more commentary styles and phrases to keep it fresh and entertaining.
 - Create a mobile app version for on-the-go fun.

 Render Deployed Link: **https://s86-cricket-commentary-bot.onrender.com**